tatuylonen/wiktextract/README.md

 There is a also download link at the bottom of every page and a button to view the JSON produced for each page.
-You can download all data, data for a specific language, data just a single word, or data for a list of related words (e.g., a particular part-of-speech or words relating to a particular topic or having a particular inflectional form).
+You can download all data, data for a specific language, data for just a single word, or data for a list of related words (e.g., a particular part-of-speech or words relating to a particular topic or having a particular inflectional form).
 All downloads are in [JSON Lines](https://jsonlines.org/) format (each line is a separate JSON object).
 The bigger downloads are also available in compressed form.